 This is when a school, company, charity, Government department or other individual pays you to deliver a given service.
 For example, delivering coaching sessions in schools, or hiring of your clubhouse for birthday parties or events.
 Exploring opportunities to deliver services for organisations with financial remuneration can be a great way to generate revenue and income for your sport.

-As well as the funding available through Jersey Sport, there are other small and large funding opportunities that are accessible to charitable and not-for-profit sport organisations through local companies, organisations and charities.
-New funding opportunities often become available, and members within your sport organisation may know of some match-funding schemes within local workplaces that support good causes.
+As well as the funding available through Jersey Sport, there are other funding opportunities that are accessible to charitable and not-for-profit sport organisations through local organisations.
+New opportunities often become available, and members within your sport organisation may know of some match-funding schemes within local workplaces that support good causes.

 Find out more about the funding opportunities and grants available from Jersey Sport: